 The New York Times is a premier U.S. newspaper for coverage of national security and privacy issues.
 As with many newspaper websites, however, access is limited for non-subscribers.
 This website allows non-subscribers free access to up to 10 articles per month.
 Find the website's search engine by first clicking the three horizontal bars at the left side of the page.
-By entering "arms sales" in the search box, the debater can access articles such as the following: "Trump Administration Eases Regulations on Gun Exports, Raising Concerns" and "Arms and the Very Bad Men."
+By entering "NATO" or "artificial intelligence" in the search box, the debater can access articles such as the following: "We Underestimated Putin Once.
+We Can't Make That Mistake Again" and "Killer Robots Aren't Science Fiction; A Push to Ban Them Is Growing."